markhughes/HTMLMinify-Smarty/README.md

 A simple Smarty filter for minifying HTML.

 ## Installation
-Copy `HMTLMinify.smarty.php` into your installation and included it.
+Copy `HTMLMinify.smarty.php` into your installation and included it.

 Then you can register the filter with smarty: